 User Analysis

 The wireless charging station is designed to be a stand-alone system.
 Theoretically, a quad-copter will be able to locate, identify, and successfully land on the station without the need of external guidance.
-This eliminates the need of user interaction to recharge the batteries.
+This eliminates the need for user interaction to recharge the batteries.
 This concept could potentially attract any user looking to ease the charging process of their robots, remote control vehicles, or any UAVs.
 This would also be of interest to companies that use drones for delivery purposes.
 In this case, our wireless charging stations can be implemented to increase the flight time and extend the distance these autonomous vehicles can travel by charging along the way to their destination.
 Once integrated into the flight paths, this system would require no external input from the user when the stations are commissioned.

 Overview Diagram